ESCALATION

 Early recognition of patient clinical deterioration followed by a prompt and effective response can minimise the occurrence of adverse events and may reduce the level of intervention required when delays occur.
 Failure to escalate care for a deteriorating patient can have devastating consequences, especially when the patient is a child.

-The ESCALATION Project will develop a best practice approach to the early recognition and response to clinical deterioration in the WA health paediatric setting.
+The ESCALATION Project has developed an evidence-based practice approach to the early recognition and response to clinical deterioration in the WA health paediatric setting.

-2. allow nurses and doctors and families to effectively use the system
+2. allows nurses and doctors and families to effectively use the system

-4. standardise handover communication within and between hospitals
+4. standardises handover communication within and between hospitals

-5. enable clinical staff to easily work across WA health facilities
+5. enables clinical staff to easily work across WA health facilities

-6. provide a uniform pathway for families to escalate care
+6. provides a uniform pathway for families to escalate care

 project team